-In The Obernewtyn Chronicles this happens with the main rebellion against the oppressive Council and Herder Faction.
+- In The Obernewtyn Chronicles this happens with the main rebellion against the oppressive Council and Herder Faction.
 The various rebel leaders all act pretty much independently, and have rather different ideas about both methods and what they want to happen afterwards — in particular who will replace the Council.
 Eventually it resolves into Malik and cronies reluctantly and temporarily agreeing with everyone else.
 Or at least pretending to...

-  - Being the earliest-written look at the New Republic after the Emperor died, it shows an unfortunate amount of political jockeying.
+- The Thrawn Trilogy: Being the earliest-written look at the New Republic after the Emperor died, it shows an unfortunate amount of political jockeying.
 Most of this can be blamed on Borsk Fey'lya and his attempts to gain power, but he's not alone.
 Garm Bel Iblis, after Bail Organa's death, had actually split off and formed his own rebellion against the Empire, since he thought Mon Mothma was becoming too authoritarian.
 One of the many plot points in the trilogy is his realizing that a great deal of her reasoning was due to The Chains of Commanding, and they could work together again.

-  - Later Star Wars Expanded Universe books have the Empire shatter into squabbling warlords who fight over the true leadership while only weakening each other.
+- Later books in the same continuity have the Empire shatter into squabbling warlords who fight over the true leadership while only weakening each other.
 In the Jedi Academy Trilogy, the one success Admiral Daala had was in reuniting those fragments and handing them over to Pellaeon after she'd lost a lot of the newly-reformed Empire's forces.
 Pellaeon worked at keeping the Imperial Remnant together, then decided that it could only survive by making peace with the New Republic.
 Of course, parts of the Empire didn't agree...